dreamking60/d3-start-to-finish-leanpub/manuscript/32 PRACTICAL Finishing touches.md

 You’ll **add a circle to each indicator** (except for Country) that shows the style used for that indicator in the chart.

-For example, in the visualization the circle representing renewable energy is solid green.
+For example, in the visualisation the circle representing renewable energy is solid green.
 The same style will be used for the Renewable item in the menu.

 You’ll also **add a ‘Sort by’ label** to the left of the menu and add some CSS to vertically align the menu items.